A Study of Commonsense Reasoning over Visual Object Properties: Related Work

 \section{Related Work}

-\textbf{Object Properties in Visual Question Answering.} VQA has long served as a diagnostic task for evaluating the visual and reasoning capabilities of AI systems.
+\textbf{Object Properties in VQA.} VQA has long served as a diagnostic task for evaluating the perceptual and reasoning capabilities of AI systems.
 Early efforts~\cite{antol2015vqa,goyal2017making} emphasized general visual recognition of objects, colors, and basic attributes, while subsequent benchmarks~\cite{singh2019towards,mathew2021docvqa,lu2022learn} targeted domain-specific context.
-Although many benchmarks across domains~\cite{johnson2017clevr,hudson2019gqa,acharya2018tallyqaansweringcomplexcounting} require reasoning over object properties, none of them provide a systematic separation of object property dimensions.
-Compared to previous VQA benchmarks, ORBIT covers four distinct object dimensions based on commonsense resources~\cite{speer2017conceptnet,ilievski2021dimensions,kurtz2021object}: physical, taxonomic, functional, and relational, and enables fine-grained assessment of object-level reasoning as visualized in Table~\ref{tab:benchmark_comparison}.
+Although many benchmarks across domains~\cite{johnson2017clevr,hudson2019gqa,acharya2018tallyqaansweringcomplexcounting} require reasoning over object properties, they seldom provide a systematic separation of object property dimensions~\cite{fu2024blink}.
+Our framework covers four distinct object dimensions based on commonsense resources~\cite{speer2017conceptnet,ilievski2021dimensions,kurtz2021object}: physical, taxonomic, functional, and relational, and enables fine-grained assessment of object-level reasoning across image types and reasoning categories, as visualized in \cref{tab:benchmark_comparison}.
+Moreover, while both counting and comparison questions have been relatively well-covered in prior work, our evaluation enables compositional evaluation by comparing counts rather than object properties ~\cite{li2024eyes} , which better aligns with studies of number sense in humans and LLMs~\cite{dehaene2011number,thawani2021representing}.